 Sorry for I have been quite unwelcoming (again) the last time around.
 I mean… I always know that you would eventually come for a visit.
 I know that on one of those random days, I would hear someone knocking on my door and rush over to open it–only to find you standing there awkwardly, swaying from one foot to another, a look of guilt is painted all over your face.
-It’s as if you have predicted (and expected) the terrible reactions you would receive from those who cross path with you; while you know full well that there is nothing you can do differently.
+It’s as if you have predicted (and expected) the terrible reactions you would receive from those who cross paths with you; while you know full well that there is nothing you can do differently.

 I know you pay me a visit because you have to, not because you want to.
-Sometimes I think it must be such a lonely and melancholic job: to cast farewells upon others; to separate hearts and cut down ties; or to let people know that their time is over.
-I could not imagine what if I were the one who had to do such thing every single day.
+Sometimes I think it must be such a lonely and melancholic job: to cast farewells upon others; to separate hearts and cut down ties or to let people know that their time is over.
+I could not imagine what if I were the one who had to do such a thing every single day.
 That must be pretty awful.

 People got to do what they got to do, and I know that you’re just doing your job.
-It’s just that… no matter how often you came for a visit, still I could never get myself used to it.
+It’s just that… no matter how often you came for a visit, still, I could never get myself used to it.
 Again and again, I feel hurt, or sad, or betrayed, or confuse–and so, I’m sorry for the way I reacted to you the last time (but at least I didn’t slam the door on your face the way I did before!).

 I would like you to know that I am still trying to accept you for who you are–and for what you do; and that I would love to invite you in for some conversations over tea (or coffee) after the shock of your visit dissipates.